Honors - Prof. Hung

 (Cooperative)

 Photocatalytic Ethylene Production over Defective NiO through Lattice Oxygen Participation.
 Nature Commun.
-2025, accepted.
+2025, 16, 6586.

 Dopant-induced switch in rate-determining step enables high current ethylene electrosynthesis at <2 V full-cell voltage.
 Nature Synth.
 2025, accepted.